cartercompbio/PSTP_bootcamp_2026/Modules/Day_1/Day1_Part1_Using_HPC.md

 ### Step 7: Launching Jupyter on an Interactive Node to run Python code
 1. In your base environment, `pip install notebook`: this installs Jupyter.
-2. Choose an environment that you want Jupyter to have access to.
-3. `conda activate your_env_name`
-4. `pip install ipykernel`: makes environment visible within Jupyter notebooks

 On your TSCC account in your base directory:

 `module load shared`